gdsbook/book/notebooks/09_spatial_inequality.md

 }
 ```

-We can visualised the regions with the names on the legend by first mapping the name to each region number, and then rendering a qualitative choropleth:
+We can visualize the regions with the names on the legend by first mapping the name to each region number, and then rendering a qualitative choropleth:

 ```python caption="Map of census regions in the United States."
 pci_df.assign(Region_Name=pci_df.Region.map(region_names))\